 The final spot on this list goes to IPVanish, a VPN service that still has a decent collection of security features to protect you on a public WiFi hotspot.
 It has servers in over 75 locations.
 Add that to the fact that you get split tunneling, a kill switch, malware protection, DNS leak protection, and you have a solid VPN on your hands, at least on paper.

 That said, IPVanish has a number of drawbacks.
 First of all, it struggles to unblock streaming sites like Hulu and Amazon Prime Video, although Netflix works fine.
 IPVanish claims to collect no logs, but the VPN service has previously exposed user data, its zero-logs policy suspect.
-You can learn more about that in our IPVanish review.
+Check out our IPVanish alternatives guide for services with better capabilities.